 Benjamin O. Davis, Sr. becomes the first African-American general in the U.S. Army.

-The Selective Training & Service Act is enacted as first peacetime military draft in U.S. history.
+The Selective Training & Service Act is enacted as the first peacetime military draft in U.S. history.

 Dr. Robert C. Weems becomes Dean of the School of Business & Industry.